Contact Information

 Introduction

-Both programs lead to an M.A. in Educational Psychology and an Ed.S. in School Psychology, and both meet the requirements for the CA Pupil Personnel Services Credential in School Psychology.
+Both delivery options lead to an M.A. in Educational Psychology and an Ed.S. in School Psychology, and both meet the requirements for the CA Pupil Personnel Services (P.P.S.)
+Credential in School Psychology.
 Prior to graduation, candidates are required to score at least 155 on the Praxis School Psychologist Exam (5403), which also allows graduates to apply for Nationally Certified School Psychologist (NCSP) status.
 After two years of post-graduate employment as a school psychologist, graduates are eligible to sit for the Licensed Educational Psychologist (LEP) exam administered by the California Board of Behavioral Sciences.

 Outcomes